Tax Liability Issues to Consider for High-Net-Worth Couples in Divorce

 Alimony or Separate Maintenance Payments

-As part of the TCJA, Congress repealed the sections of the Internal Revenue Code (I.R.C.) that provided for the deductibility of alimony or separate maintenance payments for the payor ex-spouse and removed the inclusion in income of alimony or separate maintenance payments for the payee ex-spouse.
+As part of the TCJA, Congress repealed the sections of the Internal Revenue Code (I.R.C.) that provided for the deductibility of alimony or separate maintenance payments for the payer ex-spouse and removed the inclusion in income of alimony or separate maintenance payments for the payee ex-spouse.
 Pursuant to the TCJA, alimony or separate maintenance payments made pursuant to divorce agreements entered into after Jan.
-1, 2019, are neither deductible by the payor ex-spouse nor includable in the income of the payee ex-spouse.
-Thus, payments by a U.S. payor ex-spouse to a non-U.S. payee ex-spouse are no longer subject to U.S. federal withholding tax because the alimony or separate maintenance payments are no longer treated as U.S. source income in the hands of the non-U.S. payee ex-spouse.
+1, 2019, are neither deductible by the payer ex-spouse nor includable in the income of the payee ex-spouse.
+Thus, payments by a U.S. payer ex-spouse to a non-U.S. payee ex-spouse are no longer subject to U.S. federal withholding tax because the alimony or separate maintenance payments are no longer treated as U.S. source income in the hands of the non-U.S. payee ex-spouse.

 Property Transfers Resulting from Divorce